Apollo

 4. Motorhome rentals come with all the amenities you need.
 Features such as cooking facilities, sleeping quarters, toilets and/or bathrooms allow you to travel comfortably and enjoy all your home comforts while vacationing in beautiful locations you’ve never experienced before.
 In addition, with your onboard kitchen, you can save on the cost of eating out.

-When embarking on a motorhome vacation, remember these essentials when driving around Tasmania in a campervan rental:
+When embarking on a motorhome vacation, remember these essentials when driving around Tasmania:

 1. All traffic moves on the left-hand side.